 One place it doesn’t belong is on uniforms (because a uniform already stands for a brand — the team’s brand).
 Another place is on the names of stadiums and arenas (because it transforms civic equity into a billboard).
 I have opposed those forms of advertising and will continue to do so.
 Why?
 For starters, because the spread of advertising and corporate culture into public space is a problem in our society.
 And also because teams and leagues already make money from overpriced tickets, overpriced parking, overpriced food and drink, the sale of broadcast rights, merchandising, and more.
 They don’t need advertising on their uniforms or stadium names — that’s just greed.

-So if you think there’s an apples-to-apples comparison to be made between the kinds of advertising that I critique and the kind of advertising that appears on this website and on my Twitter feed, well, you can think that if you want.
+So if you think there’s an apples-to-apples comparison to be made between the kinds of advertising that I critique and the kind of advertising that appears on this website, well, you can think that if you want.
 But I respectfully disagree.